 High Sofas, Chairs and Loveseats

 We can make any of our furniture (sofas, loveseats, chairs and ottomans) higher than normal.
-But many customers tell us that our standard sofas and chairs, even when not made specially high, are much easier to get up from than are most sofas in stores these days, because of the firmer-than-average support included with our standard offering.
+But many customers tell us that our standard sofas and chairs, even when not made specially high, are much easier to get up from than are most sofas in stores these days, because of the firmer-than-average support included with our standard products.

 With our standard frame heights, the seat cushions are 16 1/2" above the floor at the front, sloping downward about 3/4" toward the rear.
 However, with our standard (padded wood) base, as opposed to a suspension that sinks down and up, our 16" seat height is much easier to get up from than such a height would be on most sofas.